4.8. Spectrum Classes

 IR-A

 Due to limitations in python variable names, presets with a trailing apostrophe are named with an trailing underscore.
-For instance, F’ is named F_.
+For instance, F’ becomes F_.

 >>> ot.presets.spectral_lines.F_